ueisele/kafka-images/connect-standalone/README.md

 The Docker images are available on DockerHub repository [ueisele/apache-kafka-connect-standalone](https://hub.docker.com/repository/docker/ueisele/apache-kafka-connect-standalone), and the source files for the images are available on GitHub repository [ueisele/kafka-images](https://github.com/ueisele/kafka-images).

+**IMPORTANT**: Kafka Connect Standalone is not suited for most productive uses cases.
+It does not support scaling and offsets of external systems are just stored on a file.
+See also: https://rmoff.net/2019/11/22/common-mistakes-made-when-configuring-multiple-kafka-connect-workers/

 ## Most Recent Tags

 Most recent tags for `RELEASE` builds: